|Country Number (48?)||1978||SECOND and THIRD WAVE|

-For the 1993 screenings, the series was listed as "(B) TV Series: Dr Who", with the (B) tag indicating a bilingual broadcast.
-The timeslot given for the first run was only 23 minutes; for the second, it was a full 30 minutes.
+Listings for the 1993 screenings were also found in the Japan Times, where it was listed as "(B) TV Series: Dr Who", with the (B) tag indicating a bilingual broadcast.
+The timeslots given in the paper were 23 minutes but sometimes also a full 30 minutes.

 Five of the Target Doctor Who novelisations were translated into Japanese, and released by Hayakawa Publishing Inc in 1980:

 - 時空大血闘! / Jikuu Dai Chi Tataka!
 (Space-Time Big Bloody Battle! or The Big Bloody Battle in Space-time!)
 (The Daleks)

 - オートン軍団の襲来! / Oo-ton Gundan-no Shuurai (The Auton Army Invasion) (Spearhead from Space)

 - 戦慄! 地底モンスター / Senritsu!
 Chitei Monsutaa (Shuddering!
 The Underground Monsters or The Terrifying Underground Monsters) (Doctor Who and the Silurians)

 - 恐るべき最終兵器! / Kowaru Beki Saishyuu Heiki!
 (Be Fearful of the Ultimate Weapon! / You Should be Scared of the Ultimate Weapon) (The Doomsday Weapon / Colony in Space)

 - ダレク族の逆襲! / Dareku Joku-no Gyakushyuu!
 (The Dalek Race's Counterattack!)
 (Day of the Daleks)